grafana/loki/operator/docs/operator/alerts.md

 - Examine the metrics for the reason and tenant that is being limited: `loki_discarded_samples_total{namespace="<namespace>"}`
 - Change the ingestion limits for the affected tenant or decrease the rate of logs entering the system

+## Loki Write Path High Load

+### Impact

+The write path is under high pressure and requires a storage flush.

+### Summary

+The write path is flushing the storage in response to back-pressuring.

+### Severity

+`Warning`

+### Access Required

+- Console access to the cluster
+- Edit access to the deployed operator and Loki namespace:
+  - OpenShift
+    - `openshift-logging`
+    - `openshift-operators-redhat`

+### Steps

+- Adjust the ingestion limits for the affected tenant or add more ingesters